IlliaFransua/CDragon/README.md

 # SRF - News Website

 A fully functional news website built using the CDragon web framework.
 The backend leverages CDragon for handling HTTP/HTTPS requests, dynamic routing, and database interactions.
-The frontend is designed with HTML, CSS, and JavaScript to provide a seamless user experience.
+The frontend is designed with HTML, CSS, and JavaScript.

 ## Features
 - Fully responsive design with a clean and modern UI